tidyverse/purrr/cran-comments.md

 ## revdepcheck results

-This was a patch release to fix R CMD check issues.
-I saw 2 false positives in my revdepchecks (meta and waywiser) and failed to check a further 45 packages.
+We checked 2164 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

+ * We saw 5 new problems
+ * We failed to check 6 packages

+https://github.com/tidyverse/purrr/issues/1204 tracks the revdep failures and the various patches and notifications I performed.